sooheon/sooheon.com/README.md

 Clojure, free will, kettlebells, whatever else.

-Deploy on Netlify with git push.
+Begin writing a new draft with `boot new-post`.
+Deploy live to AWS with `boot deploy.`

 Thanks to makers of [perun](perun.io), and to Paulus Esterhazy's [presumably.de](presumably.de) for inspiration/code.
 CSS is inspired by